 Malaria can be contracted throughout the year in rural areas, particularly near the borders with Cambodia, Laos and Myanmar.
 Dengue fever occurs in Thailand, and is particularly common during the rainy season (November-March in Koh Samui and the south-east of the Thai peninsula and May-October in the rest of Thailand, including Phuket), peaking in July and August.
 Thai authorities have reported a recent increase in dengue fever cases and a number of deaths.
-Australian health authorities report a number of cases of dengue each year among travellers returning from Thailand.
+Australian health authorities report a number of cases of dengue each year among Australians returning from Thailand.
 There is no vaccination or specific treatment available for dengue fever.

 Other insect-borne diseases (including chikungunya fever, Japanese encephalitis and filariasis) also occur in many areas.